Night Guard Instructions

 - Every time you remove your night guard, rinse immediately after removal with cold water, not warm or hot.

-- Weekly, especially if you see a white layer forming on the inside area, you can use an aligner cleaner such as EverSmile WhiteFoam Clear Retainer Cleaner, a retainer or denture cleaning solution or you can brush very gently (do not scrub hard) with a toothbrush that you only use to clean your night guard.
+- Weekly, especially if you see a white layer forming on the inside area, you can use hydrogen peroxide (soak for 10 minutes), an aligner cleaner such as EverSmile WhiteFoam Clear Retainer Cleaner or a denture cleaning tablet.
+You can also brush very gently (do not scrub hard) with a toothbrush that you only use to clean your night guard.

 - Always store your night guard in its case.
 When your night guard is not in your mouth, keep it in its case to prevent misplacing it or accidentally throwing it away, which happens very frequently to many patients.

 - Keep your night guard away from your pets (especially dogs) as they may chew on it.